yejingyu/dishes-flow/README.md

 Copyright © 2017 Jingyu Ye

 Name: Jingyu Ye

 email address:jingyu2*pdx.edu (please replace * with @)

 Dishes Flow is a order tracking system for restaurants.
 It helps wait staff, cook, and cashier check the current order and the state of the order.
 Also, manager can use the statistics to understand the restaurant.

-Dishes Flow is written in PHP and SQL.
+Dishes Flow is written in PHP, SQL, and JS Ajax.
 The front-end framework is Bootstrap 3.3.7.

 This project is still in progress.
 Its functionality is not complete, and its design might be changed.

-Environment:
+##Environment:

 Dishes-flow has been test on the environment below: